xmos/lib_audio_dsp/CONTRIBUTING.rst

 The tests have to be parallelisable, so if you intent to read and write files during your test, you should consider using unique names for the test folders and/or file locks (a lot of our tests already do that, so don't hesitate to take them as the example;).

+Continuous Integration
+**********************

+Every module and test has to be added to our CI and pass before we can approve your pull request.
+You are not expected to know the details or syntax of our CI system (Jenkins/Groovy).
+After you raise your pull request, we will provide you with guidance on how to add your tests to Jenkins and help with fixing it if it's a test/infrastructiure related issue.